• Skip to primary navigation

 31. Modi Apples

 Modi apples are red apples, medium to large sized with purple-red skin and cream colored flesh.
 The skin of this fruit is tough yet smooth to the touch, with a red hue overlayed by patches of yellow or green.
-On the inside, the flesh is cream-colored and crisp.
-This treat contains only a few dark brown seeds within its fibrous central core.

-The Modi is sweet in flavor, yet tart, with a pleasant crunch.
+The Modi is sweet in flavor yet tart, with a pleasant crunch.
 Available from fall to spring.
 It was created as an eco-friendly variety resistant to scabs and other diseases.

 32. Mutsu Apples